anderlli0053/Fast_Downloader/README.md

 It is written in mix of C# and GDScript

 I used Godot 3.3.3 MONO and its export templates that i have modified beforehand.

+## TODO

+Attach license for the font used, engine binary license